Grey’s Anatomy will make up for missing Ellen Pompeo in a very special way

 Will returning characters make up for the lack of Meredith Grey?

 The surprise return of old characters is nothing new for Grey’s Anatomy.
-In Season 17, following Meredith’s downfall, fans again saw classic characters who had already died in previous seasons.
+In Season 17, after Meredith’s downfall, fans again saw classic characters who had already died in previous seasons.

 In the episode, Meredith was reunited with Derek Shepard, George O’Malley, and her half-sister Lexie Grey.
 The moment could have easily ended the series had it been the producers’ choice.
 However, Grey’s Anatomy is already in its 19th season and could go on for a long time, even if it takes the focus off Meredith Gray for the moment.